-Jehangir Hospital is the most preferred hospital in the city of Pune, Maharashtra for maternity and Gynecological services due to quality of the consultants, nursing care and excellent infrastructure, highly qualified and dedicated resident staff provides round-the-clock monitoring of patients in labour and provide care and support patients at all times.
+Jehangir Hospital is the most preferred hospital in the city of Pune, Maharashtra for maternity and Gynecological services due to quality of the consultants, nursing care and excellent infrastructure; highly qualified and dedicated resident staff provides round-the-clock monitoring of patients in labour and provide care and support for patients at all times.

 High Risk Gynecological Patients are intensively monitored with close co-operation between the Obstetrician, Physicians and Intensivists.

-There can be varied forms of complication among Women before, during and after giving birth to a child, some of the commonly found issues are stated below for your better understanding of what we deal with on a day-to- day routine.
+There can be varied forms of complication among women before, during and after giving birth to a child.
+Some of the commonly found issues are stated below for your better understanding of what we deal with on a day -to- day routine.